Dental Implants Lakewood

 Making Dental Implants Affordable

 Those who don’t have dental insurance can still make treatment affordable.
 Third-party financing options like CareCredit offer patients monthly payment plans to cover more expensive treatments like dental implants.
 Depending on the length of your plan, you can even pay little to zero interest on these installments!
-Additionally, patients can enroll into our Dental Savings Plan, an in-house option that helps you save on other treatments.
-This can make it easier to put money towards dental implants or other tooth replacements.
+Additionally, patients can enroll in our Dental Savings Plan, an in-house option that helps you save on other treatments.
+This can make it easier to put money toward dental implants or other tooth replacements.

 Advanced Dental Implant Procedures

 At Lakewood Complete Dentistry, we want all our patients to have access to the best treatment options available.
-No solution is better than dental implants when it comes to comprehensive tooth replacement, however some patients have preexisting dental issues that make it difficult to receive treatment.
+No solution is better than dental implants when it comes to comprehensive tooth replacement; however, some patients have preexisting dental issues that make it difficult to receive treatment.
 We provide advanced dental implant procedures like bone grafting and sinus lifts to help more patients enjoy lifelike tooth replacements.
 Read on to learn more!

 Bone Grafting